b-tang/cs-3220-web-and-internet-programming/README.md

 ## License

-This project is for educational purposes.
+This repository is for educational purposes as part of the CS 3220 course at Cal State LA.